-I am a first year PhD student in the department.
-My research interests include computational and geophysical fluid dynamics, climate variability and prediction.
-I am advised by Dr. Sarah Larson, assistant professor of MEAS department at NC State.
-Prior to joining NC State, I completed my bachelor and masters in mechanical engineering with a background in computational fluid dynamics (CFD).
+I am a second-year Ph.D. student in the department.
+My research interests include computational and geophysical fluid dynamics, climate variability, and prediction.
+I am advised by Dr. Sarah Larson, assistant professor of the MEAS department at NC State.
+Prior to joining NC State, I completed my bachelor’s and master’s in mechanical engineering with a background in computational fluid dynamics (CFD).

-B.S., Mechanical Engineering, Chittagong University of Engineering & Technology (2015)
+B.S.
+Mechanical Engineering Chittagong University of Engineering and Technology 2015

 M.S.
 Mechanical Engineering North Carolina Agricultural and Technical State University 2019